igmmgi/EegFun.jl/docs/src/demos/teaching/signal_example_mixing.md

 That's exactly what happens with EEG:

-- Your **brain** generates an oscillating electrical signal
+- Your **brain** generates an electrical signal
-- Your **eyes** produce sharp electrical spikes every time you blink
+- Your **eyes** produce large signal changes every time you blink
 - Each **electrode** on your scalp picks up a *mixture* of both

 The result?
 Every electrode's recording is a jumbled combination of brain activity and blink artifacts.
 You never see the clean sources directly.

-**ICA** (Independent Component Analysis) is the clever algorithm that untangles the mixture back into the original sources — like being able to isolate each person's voice from the party recording.
+**ICA** (Independent Component Analysis) is the algorithm that untangles the mixture back into the original sources — like being able to isolate each person's voice from the party recording.

 ## What This Demo Shows